 Infrastructure + Networks

 AllianceChicago is at the core of a national network of organizations and clinical sites through which participating safety net health centers share health information technology and other resources to promote efficiency, quality and access.
 Built around a shared electronic health record (EHR), our infrastructure is supported and strengthened by our sites’ commitment to research, and improving the quality of care for vulnerable populations.
 As a result, AllianceChicago is extremely well positioned to support research aimed at advancing equity in clinical preventive services.

 Health Information Technology

-For nearly 20 years, AllianceChicago has been developing infrastructure that supports clinical quality improvement.
+For more than 20 years, AllianceChicago has been developing infrastructure that supports clinical quality improvement.
 A key element is EHR hosting that supports 34 health centers operating out of over 200 urban and rural sites in 14 states.
 The centers serve a diverse, underserved, high risk set of populations, including individuals who are uninsured, poor, minority, non-English speaking and homeless.

 Our research team is passionate about conducting and supporting studies that engage communities and clinicians in the most critical issues facing vulnerable populations to improve the quality of care.
 We have productive, ongoing relationships with academic partners, nursing centers, public health departments and other safety net community organizations, and consider it a priority to share research results with as wide an audience as possible through an extensive array of publications and presentations.